-Fatality hazards and risk of swallowing lithium-ion batteries or placing them in the ear or nose

-Never swallow lithium-ion batteries nor place them in the ear or the nose as this may lead to serious injury or death in as little as two hours.
+Fatality hazards and risk of swallowing lithium-ion batteries or placing them in the ear or nose (MNB T R only) Never swallow lithium-ion batteries nor place them in the ear or the nose, as this may lead to serious injury or death in as little as two hours.
 This can be due to chemical burns, which can permanently damage the nose or ear or potentially lead to perforation of the inner organs.
 If a lithium-ion battery is swallowed or placed in the ear or nose, seek emergency medical treatment immediately.
-Keep the batteries in the original packaging until use.
-Dispose of used batteries immediately.

-⚠ General warnings
+A General warnings

-Rechargeable battery

-Do not attempt to open the hearing aid, as it may damage the battery.
+Rechargeable battery (MNB T R only) Do not attempt to open the hearing aid, as it may damage the battery.
 Never attempt to replace the battery.
-If the battery needs to be replaced, please return your device to the supplier.
+If the battery needs replaced, please return your device to the supplier.
 The service guarantee is void if there are signs of tampering.

 In case of battery leakage do not wear or carry your hearing aid, as it may cause skin irritation due to acids leaking from the battery.
 If your skin has been in contact with the leaked battery acids, use a wet cloth to wipe it off and ensure no acid is left on your skin.
 If you experience skin irritation, consult your doctor.
-For further handling instructions for your hearing aid, consult your hearing care professional.
+For further handling instructions for your hearing aid consult your hearing care professional.
 The safety of recharging batteries using a USB connector is determined by the external signal source.
 When connected to external equipment plugged into a power socket, this equipment must comply with IEC 62368-1 or equivalent safety standards.